alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 The main concern here is that as HTML is both a living standard and a mercilessly backwards compatible one (it's a remarkable accomplishment that [the first website ever](http://info.cern.ch/hypertext/WWW/TheProject.html) is still online and displays perfectly on modern web browsers).
-So if I add `tooShortMessage` to my input element, and then a couple years in the future [WHATWG](https://whatwg.org/) adds a new `tooShortMessage` attribute, the page will start to break in unexpected ways.
+So if I add `too-short-messsage` to my input element, and then a couple years in the future [WHATWG](https://whatwg.org/) adds a new `too-short-messsage` attribute, the page will start to break in unexpected ways.

 [Microformats](https://microformats.org/) are a very old standard that still gets some use today, perhaps most notably as part of the [Webmentions specification](https://www.w3.org/TR/webmention/).